microsoft/weblogic-on-azure/coherence/README.md

    * Specify DataSource Connection String to be 'jdbc:postgresql://weblogic-cafe-db-`<your suffix>`.postgres.database.azure.com:5432/postgres'
    * Specify the Database Username to be 'postgres@weblogic-cafe-db-`<your suffix>`'
    * Enter the Database Password as 'Secret123!'
 * Click Next.
-* In "DNS Configuration", leave "Configure Custom DNS Alias?" with `No` selected.
-* Click Next.
 * In "Azure Active Directory", leave "Connect to Active Directory" with `No` selected.
 * Click Next.